How Atlanta Hawks rookie Trae Young created his own avatar for ‘NBA 2K19’

 “Trae had a very similar shoot to Steph’s in terms of some of the separation they got on their jumpers … their speed … and their ability to handle the ball.
 They were more similar than I thought they’d be,” Wang says.
 “I wanted to tell Trae he hit more shots than Steph did, but I didn’t want to pump him up too much.”

-Not long before another black car pulls up to pick up Young and take him back to the airport, he receives his first rating for NBA 2K19, a respectable 77, prompting one of the producers to give his prediction for next year’s game.
+Not long before another black car pulls up to pick up Young and take him back to the airport, he receives his first rating for NBA 2K19, a respectable 77, prompting one of the producers to ask Young to give his prediction for next year’s game.

 “I’m gonna be a 98 going into 2K20,” he proclaims.
 Even Curry isn’t that high in NBA 2K19, with a rating of 95.
 But he’s Trae Young, so he’s confident.